CenturyBoys/meeseeks-singleton/README.md

 assert a1a == a1b == a1c
 ```

-On this example we register the class reference on the meeseeks class instance scope
+On this example we register the class reference in the meeseeks class instance scope

 # Configuration

-We provide two configurations options:
+We provide two configuration options:
 - `tll: int` (time to live) in seconds.
-Setting a value great then 0 a singleton reference will have a time to live in seconds (default 0).
-Obs: the expired time validation will be made only when you create a new instance of the registered class ie your object will still on memory.
+Setting a value greater than 0, the singleton reference will have a time to live in seconds (default 0).
+Obs: the expired time validation will be made only when you create a new instance of the registered class _ie_ your object will still be in memory
--  `by_args_hash: bool` (will be made a hash of all args and kwargs ).
-Setting True a singleton reference will create for each arg + kwargs hash (default False).
-Obs: There no difference between on the kwargs`s order.
+-  `by_args_hash: bool` ( a hash will be made of all args and kwargs ).
+Setting True, a singleton reference will be created for each arg + kwargs hash (default False).
+Obs:  The kwargs`s order doesn't have influence

 ### TTL